-Outside of just style, are there any other benefits to having deck jets around your swimming pool?
+Are there any other benefits to having deck jets around your swimming pool besides just style?
 Here are a few.

 Natural Noise Barrier

-Similar to fountains and waterfalls, deck jets can act as a natural sound barrier to the many common distractions around your home, creating a much more peaceful environment.
-Turn them on and drown out those noisy neighbors or cars zooming by on that nearby street.
-Even if you aren’t swimming, turning your deck jets on can create a much more private environment if you’re having folks over for a backyard event.
+Like fountains and waterfalls, deck jets can act as a natural sound barrier to the many common distractions around your home, creating a much more peaceful environment.
+Turn them on and drown out those noisy neighbors or cars on that nearby street.
+Even if you aren’t swimming, turning your deck jets on can create a much more private environment if you have folks over for a backyard event.

 Fun for the Family

-Deck jets are a fun feature for kids of all ages, and pets too.
+Deck jets are a fun feature for kids of all ages and pets.
 They are a lot cheaper to install than a large waterfall, but create a similar effect for kids, who get to float underneath them and get drenched.

 If you’re interested in installing deck jets, work with your pool builder to potentially make them customizable.
-You can have jets a different angles to create a cool effect in your pool, or possibly have them remotely adjustable.
+You can have jets at a different angle to create a cool effect in your pool or possibly have them remotely adjustable.

 The big watch out with deck jets is pipe damage during the colder months.
 You have to winterize them correctly so that your pipes don’t freeze up and crack during the winter.
 Pouring antifreeze in your pipes and properly capping them as you winterize your pool should do the trick.